 Accreditation Application Process

-After gaining relevant academic competencies and fulfilling the other criteria for accreditation, click here to apply as a Family Dispute Resolution Practitioner to the Attorney-General’s Department of the Australian Government.
+After gaining relevant academic competencies and fulfilling the other criteria for accreditation, apply as a Family Dispute Resolution Practitioner to the Attorney-General's Department of the Australian Government.

 9. Work Environment For Mediators In Australia

-Mediators often work indoors in a private meeting room or offices attending meetings with clients face-to-face or videoconferencing.
+Mediators often work indoors in private meeting rooms or offices, attending meetings with clients face-to-face or videoconferencing.
 They may even sometimes travel to neutral locations for ADR negotiations.

-Mediators usually work as independent practitioners and frequently interact with clients they are mediating.
-Talking about the work schedule, mediators work full-time from Monday to Friday or work part-time inflexible work hours.
+Mediators usually work as independent practitioners and frequently interact with clients they are meditating.
+Regarding the work schedule, mediators work full-time from Monday to Friday or part-time with inflexible work hours.

 The profession offers low part-time opportunities.
 Only 29% of Mediators work part-time.
 Full-time workers work 43 hours per week.

 10. Where Can A Mediator Work In Australia?

 Many mediators work for a government scheme or establish their private practice to offer a range of services to businesses and individuals.